 We explore the determinants of representation of non-Western immigrants at the local level in Belgium.
 Nomination of candidates of non-Western immigrant backgrounds on party lists is viewed as determined by the strategic calculations of parties to gain electoral advantage while minimizing electoral costs associated with tradeoffs between native and immigrant voters.
 The magnitude of the tradeoffs may be determined by social factors, as xenophobic environments and unemployment (Fonseca 2011).
 We expect that in Volk cultural contexts (Flanders) the effects of xenophobia and unemployment on the nomination of candidates of non-Western origin to be larger than in non-Volk (Wallonia) contexts.
 Belgium is good grounds for this inquiry due to regional differences in the conceptualization of citizenship and approaches to integration while citizenship rules remain constant across the regions.
 Our analysis takes place at the level of the municipality in the 2006 local elections.

-Immigrants’ Political Participation with Ekrem Karakoç (Binghamton University)
+Political Trust with Ekrem Karakoç (Binghamton University)

 Citizenship Regimes and its Impact on Political Conflict with Seden Akçınaroğlu (Binghamton University)